kaihendry/dabase.com/content/blog/terraform.md

 ---
-title: Where Terraform sucks
+title: My issues with terraform
 date: 2022-11-17T11:34:07+08:00
-description: Complaints about Terraform in the context of Amazon Web Services
+description: Gripes on Terraform in the context of Amazon Web Services
 toc: true
 ---